 Copyright is a designer’s right to their work as the original creator, and when the owner feels it is infringed upon it can result in a long court process, where many different factors are considered like if there are added unique differences to original work.

-- Would you like to see your design posted by someone else after spending your precious time to create your own original work?
+- Would you like to see your design posted by someone else after spending your precious time creating your own original work?
 The answer is NO and here is what you should ask yourself:

 - Could the entry have been created without knowing the source?